huangsam/photohaul/README.md

 drag + drop operations.
 After a few dozen times, I get tired of doing the same thing over and over again.

+## Value

-Photohaul addresses these pain points by providing a solution to organize and migrate photo collections.
-It lets photographers filter the photos that they will organize.
+Photohaul addresses the pain points above by providing a central hub to organize and migrate photo collections.
+It lets photographers choose the photos that they will organize.
 It gives them the freedom to customize the folder structure of their photos by dimensions such as year taken and camera make.
-Last but not least, it allows them to choose the medium they want to store those photos on, whether it is a local resource or a cloud resource.
+Last but not least, it allows them to choose the medium they want to store photos on: local, Dropbox, Google Drive.

 ## Getting started